redsigma/UPMetroSkin/README.md

 License considerations

-All contents of this repository is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license, also known as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0).
-Please consult the page for more details about your usage rights.
+All contents of this repository are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license, also known as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0).
+Please consult the license page for additional details about your usage rights.

 Above license doesn't cover specific code, graphic and other content created and licensed exclusively to Metro for Steam author, Dominic Minischetti.